 Wakefield Elementary will continue to implement quality, research based tier I instruction through Wit and Wisdom, Wilson Phonics, and Heggerty.
 An instructional facilitator will work with teachers to ensure effective practice in the PLC (Professional Learning Communities) process, and a guiding coalition has been developed to support successful implementation through establishing agreed upon collective commitments and norms.
 Teachers will meet weekly in PLCs to analyze common formative assessments and student work to determine if the instruction was effective, rigorous, and relevant through applying the four essential questions; what do we want students to learn, how do we know if students are learning, how will we respond when students don’t learn, and how will we extend learning.
 This information will guide teachers in determining their next steps for planning future lessons.
 Furthermore, teachers will meet regularly after school for vertical planning, providing teachers the opportunity to operationalize language, study the relationships within the standards from grade to grade, and develop school wide practices to create consistency within the literacy block.

 Students who scored in the category of “in need of support” will meet with their classroom teacher for tier II small group intervention.
 Two academic intervention specialists and an ESL interventionist will provide additional literacy support within the classroom.
-Students who are in need of tier III interventions will meet with the academic intervention specialists or the reading teachers to receive tier III interventions, using Wilson Reading System.
+Students who are in need of tier III interventions will meet with the Instructional Facilitator or the reading teacher to receive tier III interventions, using Wilson Reading System.
 Teachers and specialists will meet regularly to evaluate the fidelity of the interventions provided, and monitor student progress (Aug.
 22-Oct.17; Oct.
 18-Dec.
 21; Jan.
 9-March 17; March 27-June 2).
 Should interventions prove inadequate, the team will discuss how to modify and differentiate the intervention plan.

 To address the achievement gap between students receiving Special Education services and students in the general education population, teachers will adhere to each student’s Individualized Education Plan.
 In addition, students will meet with the classroom teacher for tier II intervention.
 According to each IEP, students will meet with the Special Education teacher to address learning goals.
 IEPs will be evaluated yearly to ensure students are making progress, and changes will be made as needed.
 (Aug.
 22-Oct.17; Oct.
 18-Dec.
 21; Jan.
 9-March 17; March 27-June 2)